risd-gd/babybindery/_posts/2016-09-26-unit2_overview.md

 ## Question: How can the graphic medium *enhance, enrich and deepen* the verbal message?

-In our engagement with the world and the routine to “make sense” of complexity, we take for granted the perceptual and holistic principles this interaction involves.
+In our engagement with the world and the routine to “make sense” of complexity, we take for granted the perceptual and **holistic principles** this interaction involves.
 Our perception of parts and configurations in a holistic system depends greatly on the use of so-called “gestalt” principles (i.e., similarity, continuity, figure-ground, etc.) and how these serve to communicate.

-Since graphic design presents ideas primarily via graphic (= visual) means, awareness of these perceptual principles is critical for designers to help their products offer clarity and unity to stimulate user interaction and accessibility, curiosity and interest, inquiry and insight.
+Since graphic design presents ideas primarily via **graphic** (= visual) means, awareness of these perceptual principles is critical for designers to help their products offer clarity and unity to stimulate user interaction and accessibility, curiosity and interest, inquiry and insight.

-We will look into this power of graphic design to discover how an abstract (non-visual) object like a “word” (i.e., a verbal means to represent an idea) can be enriched significantly to provide a deep sense of insight and value for the ideas that word holds largely due to its visual delivery.
+We will look into this power of graphic design to discover how an abstract (non-visual) object like a **“word”** (i.e., a verbal means to represent an idea) can be **enriched significantly** to provide a deep sense of insight and value for the ideas **that word holds** largely due to its **visual delivery**.

 ## Learning Objectives